tutumcloud/api-docs/source/includes/node.md

 Parameter | Description
 --------- | -----------
-uuid | The UUID of the node to health-check
+uuid | The UUID of the node to perform the health check to

 ## Terminate a node